 Chateau des Fines Roches produces 2 red Chateauneuf du Pape wines and one white Chateauneuf du Pape wine.

-Chateau des Fines Roches Chateauneuf du Pape is produced from 70% Grenache, 15% Syrah, 8% Mourvedre, 5% Cinsault, 1% Muscardin and some Counoise and Vaccarese.
-The vines are on average 40 years of age.
-The wine is aged for 12 months in old foudres.
+Chateau des Fines Roches Cuvee des Fines Roches is produced from about 34% Grenache, 33% Syrah and 33% Mourvedre.
+The vines are on average 90 years of age.
+The terroir is rocks, stone and clay soils.
+The vines are planted in the la Grenade vineyard.
+The wine is aged in 505 demi-muid and the other 50% is aged in 100% new, French oak barrels for 12 months.
 On average, the production is close to 17,500 cases per year.

-Chateau des Fines Roches is produced from a blend of 75% Grenache, 15% Syrah and 10% Mourvedre.
-The Grenache is at least 80 years of age.
-The wine is aged in a combination of old, used, French oak barrels and demi-muids.
+Chateau des Fines Roches is produced from a blend of 70% Grenache, 15% Syrah and various other allowable grape varieties.
+The Grenache is at least 40 years of age.
+The vineyard has a terroir of rocks, and clay soils.
+The vines are planted in the Cansaud, Fargueiron, la Grenade, and la Petite Bastide lieux-dits.
+The wine is aged in a combination of used, French oak barrels and demi-muids for 12 months.
 The production is close to 500 cases per year.

 Chateau des Fines Roches Chateauneuf du Pape Blanc is made from 50% Grenache Blanc, 20% Bourboulenc, 20% Clairette and 10% Roussanne.
 The wine is then aged for 6 months in tank before bottling.
 Close to 1,750 cases are produced each year.